-42 EVENTS AFTER THE BALANCE SHEET DATE
+44 EVENTS AFTER THE BALANCE SHEET DATE

-The Statement of Accounts was authorised for issue by the Executive Director of Corporate Resources and Customer Services on 10 March 2021.
+The Statement of Accounts was authorised for issue by the Executive Director of Corporate Resources and Customer Services on 5 February 2024.
 Events taking place after this date are not reflected in the financial statements or notes.
-Where events taking place before this date provided information about conditions existing at 31 March 2020, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
+Where events taking place before this date provided information about conditions existing at 31 March 2021, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.

-43 RELATED PARTY TRANSACTIONS
+45 RELATED PARTY TRANSACTIONS

 The Council is required to disclose material transactions with related parties - bodies or individuals that have the potential to control or influence the council or to be controlled or influenced by the Council.
 Disclosure of these transactions allows an assessment of the extent to which the Council might have been constrained in its ability to operate independently or might have secured the ability to limit another party's ability to bargain freely with the Council.
+All related party transactions have been entered into on an arm's length basis.